Improving Your Java Coding Skills by Learning How to Debug

 - Try out debugging other people’s codes instead of yours: Just like it is always said, it is easier to see other people’s faults than yours.
 This can help you have the ability to recognize common causes of defects more quickly.
 This, in turn, ensures that you abandon your own bad development practices.

-- Cultivate the culture of fixing bugs early in the development process as you can: You can introduce something like a test-driven development.
+- Cultivate the culture of fixing bugs as early in the development process as you can: You can introduce something like a test-driven development.
 Furthermore, devote time to debug your design instead of barreling into coding.

 - Hold the system in your head before debugging: We recommend that you do not only focus on one part of the application, rather pay attention to all the interrelationships between modules.
 Our experts suggest that you read your code at multiple levels of abstractions.

-We are aware that there are some bugs that prove to be difficult even for the experienced programming students.
+We are aware that there are some bugs that prove to be difficult even for experienced programming students.
 That is why to seek assistance from our Java programming homework help platform.
 In addition, we also recommend other extra resources like books such as Debugging by David Agan or Why Programs Fail: A guide to systematic Debugging.